yeswecan/Playerok_rewrite/AIDocs/playlist_element_action_editor_spec.md

     *   Contains a dropdown/selector to choose a `qualifier`.
     *   Includes an "x" button (icon) to the right of the word text, within the node boundary, to delete the node.
 *   **`WordSuggestionExtension`:** A Tiptap extension that:
-    *   Detects when the user's cursor is inside a potential action word.
+    *   Detects user input and cursor position relevant to suggestions.
     *   Manages the suggestion menu's state (visibility, items, selection, position).
     *   Handles keyboard navigation (Up, Down, Enter, Escape) for the menu.
-    *   Handles selection updates to keep the menu positioned correctly.
+    *   **Communicates events (like selection, implicit creation triggers) back to `ActionEditorComponent` to update the primary `actionsState`.**
 *   **`SuggestionList`:** A React component that renders the suggestion menu based on state provided by the extension.
 Handles click selection.
-*   **Conversion Logic (`turnTextIntoActionNode` + Space/Blur/Move handlers):** Logic that automatically converts the currently edited word into an `ActionNode` when the editing context ends for that word.
+*   **Conversion Logic:** Logic within `ActionEditorComponent` that identifies raw text input and triggers updates to the `actionsState` array, which then causes the Tiptap editor to re-render with the new `ActionNode`.

 **4. Functionality:**